 Table of contents:

-Social media research is a form of research using social media, as opposed to an alternative research methodology to qualitative or quantitative research.
+In short, social media research is a form of research using social media, as opposed to an alternative research methodology to qualitative or quantitative research.
 Research agencies such as Pulsar’s in-house research teamwork with the scale of quantitative research with the depth of quantitative research.

 A cluster from a research report on ingredients of Vegan dishes on social media mapped out by our AI Image recognition module.

-Social media allows us access to the unprompted feelings and opinions of users, something that quantitative researchers would generally have to collect through surveys or focus groups.
+Social media research topics allow us access to the unprompted feelings and opinions of users, something that quantitative researchers would generally have to collect through surveys or focus groups.
 This gives a huge scale of data available, in people’s own words, for researchers to analyze.
 This analysis requires expert knowledge of how people behave online but is similar in format to the research conducted by qualitative researchers of the results of a survey or focus group.

 One developing area of social media research is trying to understand how machine learning and AI can speed up the collection of data.
 Currently, the datasets available to pull in in certain areas would take significant research resources to analyze, but by leveraging the power of machine learning and AI it is possible to train algorithms to organize data to make this analysis easier.
 There is significant work being done to help machines understand images, such as this collaboration between Pulsar and the Visual Social Media Lab.